Allyson Banville: Strive to get involved, connect and learn - Gilles G. Patry Student Engagement Fund 2017

 Allyson Banville, a biopharmaceutical science (genomics) student in the Faculty of Science, has always believed in getting involved with clubs and associations relating to areas she’s passionate about.
 Prior to university, she was very involved in the Youth Council of Ontario Nature, founding the group in 2011 with a small group from across Ontario.
 She was also elected secretary of her high school’s Free the Children club.

-Allyson feels that her work with Bio-X over the years has improved not only other students’ lives, but also her resumé: the network of connections she has made with professionals across various fields including science, health science and environmental studies has opened new opportunities for her and enriched her life.
+Allyson feels that her work with Sci-X over the years has improved not only other students’ lives, but also her resumé: the network of connections she has made with professionals across various fields including science, health science and environmental studies has opened new opportunities for her and enriched her life.
 Thanks to her involvement, she has received many prestigious scholarships.
 Allyson has also branched out.
-In 2016, she formed a new uOttawa club called the Health Science Networking Association, and as a representative, organized many events.
+In 2016, she joined the uOttawa club called the Health Science Networking Association, and as a representative, organized many events.

 Allyson highly recommends that new students get involved in a club or association as soon as possible and, indeed, to continue the habit after graduation, since volunteering has many benefits.
 It expands your professional network, which leads to greater opportunities and richer life experiences; it teaches invaluable life skills such as time management, leadership and organization; and it improves both your life and the people you are helping.
 Moreover, it makes you a stronger candidate for many scholarships.